Not sure where to stay & play in Bali? Here’s our guide to the different regions of Bali to help you plan your next vacay

 4. Shop ’til you drop at our fave Seminyak boutiques.
 From high fashion and hot bikinis to furniture and fabulous homewares – it’s all here.

 5. Dance the night away at one of Seminyak’s best bars.
-Start with sunset cocktails on the beach at La Plancha, then party late into the night at La Favela or Woobar.
+Start with sunset cocktails on the beach at La Plancha, then party late into the night at La Favela or The Iron Fairies.

 CANGGU

-Best for: Chillaxed, surfer-cool travellers with salt in their hair and sand in their toes.
+Canggu is best for: Cool surfers and hipsters with salt in their hair and sand in their toes.

-Think: Hipster cafes, boho beach clubs, surf stores on every corner and beach babes aplenty.
+Think: Specialty coffee spots, boho beach clubs, surf stores on every corner, beach babes and digital nomads aplenty.

-The cool kid on the Bali block is Canggu – the once-sleepy surf town just north of Seminyak.
-With endless rice paddies in every direction, you still get that feeling of “real Bali” here, but venture onto the buzzing Batu Bolong or Berawa strips and you’ll find hip cafes, incredible restaurants, world-famous beach clubs and a cool community of hipsters, surfers and digital nomad expats.
+The coolest kid on the Bali block is Canggu – the once-sleepy surf town just north of Seminyak.
+With endless rice paddies in every direction, you still get that feeling of “real Bali” if you venture out to Pererenan and Seseh, but head onto the buzzing Batu Bolong or Berawa strips and you’ll find hip cafes, incredible restaurants, world-famous beach clubs and a cool community of hipsters, surfers and digital nomad expats.

 1. Eat at a hipster cafe.
 From the ever-famous Crate Cafe that kickstarted Canggu’s cool cafe scene, to the lush and breezy vibes at The Shady Shack (our fave vegetarian cafe), you’ll want to tick off alllll of Canggu’s best cafes.